chaoss/augur/docs/dev-osx-install.md

 ## Augur Setup

-**NOTE**: Currently, our machine learning dependencies allow Augur to only fully support python 3.8 to python 3.10.
-Python 3.11 will sometimes work, but often there are libraries at the operating system level that have not yet been updated to support machine learning libraries at python 3.11.
+**NOTE**: Augur supports Python 3.10 and newer.
+Python 3.11 is recommended and has been tested on macOS Apple Silicon.

 # OSX: Note: This has **MOSTLY** been tested on Apple Silicon with Python 3.11 at this time, however, one user has been successful with Intel based Apple computers.
 ## For OSX You Need to make sure to install XCode Command line tools: